Image via Canva

 An old Columbia Pictures playbill

-The defense extended this argument by asserting that it was best to save time and money by pulling the plug on the case even though an easy counter that due process is not about such summary economies went without need of saying.
+The defense extended this argument by asserting that it was best to save time and money by pulling the plug on the case even though an easy counter that due process is not about seeking such economies went without need of saying.

 In any event, if the court sides with the plaintiffs, the matter would then head to the Quincy City Council.